KumarHalder/Borno-Cloud-Service/README.md

 # Borno-Cloud-Service

-#Cloud service for both Client and publisher
+#Cloud service for both Client and publisher, manages all communication.

-Serverless web service in AWS platform, using serverless package for using boilerlates.
+Serverless Node application in AWS platform, using serverless package for using boilerlates.
+Amazon DynamoDB, amazon Xray, API gateway, and S3 used for DB, connections and storage.

 #Target